cosmos/interchain-security/docs/docs/adrs/adr-016-securityaggregation.md

 The `Power Mixing` implementation
 - queries current validators and their powers from [x/staking](https://github.com/cosmos/cosmos-sdk/blob/a6f3fbfbeb7ea94bda6369a7163a523e118a123c/x/staking/types/staking.pb.go#L415) and from oracle (see below).
-- calculates power updates by mixing power values of external an internal sources

-Following pseudo code snippet shows a possible implementation of how power mixing feature works.
+- calculates power updates by mixing power values of external and internal sources Following pseudocode snippet shows a possible implementation of how power mixing feature works.
 ```golang
 // PowerSource is an abstract entity providing validator powers which